FUEL GENERATORS AS INTEGRATED

 estimate of your generator run time.

-Let’s run through an example so you can better understand what the heck we
+Let’s run through an example so you can better understand what the

-VFX3648 inverter system with eight L-16H 6V 420 amp-hour batteries and an
+Outback Radian 4048 inverter system with eight L-16H 6V 420 amp-hour

-of the 420 amp-hour capacity of the battery bank so that is a good match.
+which is ~19% of the 420 amp-hour capacity of the battery bank.
+This

-The total watt-hour capacity of the battery bank is 48V x 420 amp-hours
+is a good match.
+The total watt-hour capacity of the battery bank is

-which equals 20,160 watt-hours.
-If we only want to draw the batteries down
+48V x 420 amp-hours, which equals 20,160 watt-hours.
+If we only want

-to the half way point (50% DOD), then we only have 10,080 watt-hours to
+to draw the batteries down to the half-way point (50% DOD), then we

-work with.
-If we divide 10,080 watt-hours by our daily load of 4,000
+watt-hours by our daily load of 4,000 watt-hours, we find that the

-watt-hours we find that the battery bank will provide 2.5 days of storage
+battery bank will provide 2.5 days of storage at this rate of

-at this rate of discharge.
-This is a little on the low side since we like
+discharge.
+This is a little on the low side since we like to design

-to design systems to have 3-5 days of storage in the battery bank.
+systems to have 3-5 days of storage in the battery bank.
 To

 calculate the hours of generator run time required to replenish the